platecms/plate-api-docs/source/includes/_companies.md

 ## Update company

-> An example of valid JSON post parameters
+> An example of valid JSON PUT parameters

 ```json
 {